JonasOuellet/jonasouellet.github.io/_posts/2024-9-8-setup-arduino-rust-on-wsl.md

 1. Install wsl ubuntu.  `wsl --install` this command this will install a default ubuntu distro.
 If you want to install a different distro refer to this [page](https://learn.microsoft.com/en-us/windows/wsl/install)
 2. We also need to change the font of the terminal to be able to use neo vim properly.
-    a.
-Download any [nerdfont](https://www.nerdfonts.com) as required by neovim.
+    1. Download any [nerdfont](https://www.nerdfonts.com) as required by neovim.
-    b.
-Select all the files
+    2. Select all the files
-    c.
-Right click and choose install.
+    3. Right click and choose install.
 3. Setup window terminal to use this new font.
-    a.
-Open a windows terminal
+    1. Open a windows terminal
-    b. `Ctrl+,` to open settings
+    2. `Ctrl+,` to open settings
-    c.
-Clik on open json file at the bottom left corner.
+    3. Clik on open json file at the bottom left corner.
 (This will open the json settings file in the default text editor)
-    d.
-You can create a new or update the existing ubuntu profile
+    4. You can create a new or update the existing ubuntu profile
         ```javascript
             "profiles":
             {